 How to Collect Begonia Seeds?

-Generally, it will take 3-4 months for the Begonia plant to mature and bloom its first flower.
+Generally, the Begonia plant will take 3-4 months to mature and bloom its first flower.

 Once a flower blooms, it lives up to six months.
 You can collect the necessary seeds after the flower dies and dries up.